 Renting a car in Mexico is a great way to get out of the center of towns and explore the region more thoroughly.
 If you choose to rent a car in Mexico, we recommend Discover Cars.

 Discover Cars is very upfront about what is included in your car rental.
 They also offer free cancelation if your plans change.
 Many other services will quote a very low price, which will almost double once mandatory insurance is included.

-Don’t miss our complete post on Driving in Mexico: Everything You Need to Know for more safety tips and details about driving in Mexico.
+Don’t miss our complete post on driving around Mexico for more safety tips and details about driving in Mexico.